solankiram2023/Outlook-Assistant/README.md

 8. Milvus Vector Database - Stores and retrieves high-dimensional vector embeddings for efficient similarity searches
 9. Amazon S3 - Serves as a scalable storage solution for raw files and processed data in the pipeline
 10. Microsoft Graph API - Facilitates seamless interaction with Microsoft 365 services for email management and data access
+11. Streamlit - A web application framework used to create a user-friendly interface.

 ## Project Structure